Boundary Treaty of 1881 between Chile and Argentina

-The Boundary Treaty of 1881 (Tratado de Límites de 1881) between Argentina and Chile was signed on 23 July 1881 in Buenos Aires by Bernardo de Irigoyen, on the part of Argentina, and Francisco de Borja Echeverría, on the part of Chile, with the aim of establishing a precise and exact border between the two countries based on the uti possidetis juris principle.
+The Boundary Treaty of 1881 (Tratado de Límites de 1881) between Argentina and Chile was signed on 23 July 1881 in Buenos Aires by Bernardo de Irigoyen, for Argentina, and Francisco de Borja Echeverría, for Chile, with the aim of establishing a precise border between the two countries based on the uti possidetis juris principle.
 Despite dividing largely unexplored lands, the treaty laid the groundwork for nearly all of Chile's and Argentina's 5600 km current border.

 Background

-Argentina declared its independence in 1816 and Chile did the same in 1818.
+Argentina declared its independence from Spain in 1816 and Chile did so in 1818.
 Once the Spaniards had been expelled, relations between the two nations soured primarily due to a border dispute: both claimed to have inherited overlapping parts of Patagonia.

 The Chilean constitution of 1833 established the Andes as its eastern boundary.
 That was challenged in 1853 by Miguel Luis Amunategui's book Titles of the Republic of Chile to Sovereignty and Dominion of the Extreme South of the American Continent in which he put forward that Chile had valid arguments to claim all of Patagonia.
+This started an academic debate with Argentine counterparts.
 These claims traced Chilean claims back to the conquest of Chile in the 16th century by Pedro de Valdivia, arguing that Pedro de Valdivia obtained rights from the Spanish crown to establish a captaincy limited by the Strait of Magellan to the south.
 Pedro de Valdivia subsequently founded several cities through southern Chile with the goal of reaching the Strait of Magellan.
 However, the remoteness of the region and the Mapuche in the War of Arauco limited further expansion to the south.